 LIVE VOL. I · NO. 001 EST. 2026

-A Daily Briefing · Five Minutes · Every Morning
+A Daily Briefing · Five Items · Five Minutes · Every Morning

-Every morning, a five-minute briefing for owners of HVAC, plumbing, electrical, roofing, landscaping, and the rest of the trades.
-Acquisitions, technology shifts, operational tactics, and the regulatory weather — written by people who think the home services industry is the most interesting business story in America right now.
+A daily punchlist for owners of HVAC, plumbing, electrical, roofing, landscaping, and the rest of the trades.
+Operations, technology, the M&A wave reshaping the industry, and the regulatory weather.
+Written for people who think the home services industry is the most interesting business story in America right now.

 5 min